 As an adult at age 28, with no training or guidance, Holley starts carving ‘core sand’—an industrial by-product of Birmingham’s blast furnaces.
 The stark power of his work attracts the attention of a local TV crew and soon his sculptures are in the Smithsonian.
 Today his paintings, assemblages of found objects and carvings are in museums and collections worldwide.
 Yet Holley still lives on the margins.
 Eschewing worldly goods, he lives to make art.

 In 2012 Holley, who has always sung for his own entertainment, is pulled into a studio.
 The resulting recording leads to a European tour.
 In December 2013, The Chicago Sun Times names Holley’s second album #2, behind Kanye West, and Washington Post music critic Chris Richards names Holley’s first record the #4 album of 2013.
 Richards describes Holley’s sound as “a free jazz fever dream from the deep South, a babbling Baptist sermon from deep space, a lullaby for the end of the world, a songbook that’s frequently beautiful and occasionally frightening.”
 His 2018 recording, Mith, resulted in further critical acclaim and a four-continent world tour.

-Special thanks to Cindy & Frank Franklin, Jim Sokol & Lydia Cheney, and The Kelly for supporting this event.
+Special thanks to Cindy & Frank Franklin, Jim Sokol & Lydia Cheney, Angela Wier, and The Kelly for supporting this event.